cscart/docs/en/user_guide/orders/order_statuses/index.rst

 .. important::

-    If your CS-Cart installations has :doc:`multiple storefronts </user_guide/stores/index>`, you need to be in the root administrator mode to add order statuses.
+    If your CS-Cart installations has :doc:`multiple storefronts </user_guide/stores/index>`, you need to be in the **All stores** mode to add order statuses.

 The **Administration → Order statuses** page allows you to adjust the default set of order statuses.
 You can edit the details of the existing statuses as well as add custom statuses.

 .. note::

-    Your store can have up to 26 order statuses at the same time, as the database uses letters to identify them.
+    You can have up to 26 order statuses at the same time, as the database uses letters to identify them.

 The following statuses are available by default and cannot be deleted: